matthew-beisser/testing-automation-pipeline-3/docs/design.md

 It replaces telnet and allows parameters to be read from the sensor via DOIP.

 DFT uses OpenTelemetry spans as a way to measure the request and response time of a parameter over DOIP as well as recording the parameter's value.

-OpenTelemetry provides a general-purpose API and schema for logs, metrics, and traces.

-Logs are a time-ordered collection of discrete events, each of which contains a timestamp and some descriptive data.
-They are often used for debugging or auditing purposes.
-Logs can include any kind of data, such as error messages, information about the execution state, or user activities.
-They are highly flexible but can be more difficult to analyze due to their unstructured nature.

-Metrics are numerical values that represent the state of a system at a point in time.
-They are typically used for quantitative analysis of system performance and health.
-Metrics can be aggregated and analyzed over time to identify trends, spikes, or dips in system behavior.
-Examples of metrics include CPU usage, memory consumption, network latency, or the number of active users.

-A span represents a single unit of work within a system.
-It encapsulates information about a specific operation, including its start time, duration, associated attributes, and any events or errors during its execution.

-A trace is a collection of spans.
-They provide a detailed picture of a single operation or transaction as it flows through a distributed system.
-A trace captures the entire journey of a request, including all the services it interacts with and how long each interaction takes.
-Traces are essential for understanding the performance and behavior of complex, distributed systems.
-They can help identify bottlenecks, failures, or unexpected behavior in a system.

 Repository: [DFT](https://github.com/luminartech/dft)